A yacht charter cost may seem daunting, but there are actually many ways to save money and find affordable yacht holidays!

 When comparing two similar yachts/offers, you may be able to get more value by picking the boat that has more extras included and/or an overall lower cost of extras (obligatory and optional).

-Now that we have a better idea about the factors that shape the boat rental prices around the globe as well as some extra tips to save even more money, it's time for inspiration.
+Now that we have a better idea about the factors that shape the boat rental prices around the globe as well as some extra tips to save even more money, it's time to have some inspiration.
 Where can you set sail from?
 What are the boat rental rates this season?
 All this and much more at our detailed country guides below:

 So, how much does a yacht charter cost?